wadewegner/wadewegner.github.com/_posts/2015-01-05-creating-a-go-site-extension-and-resource-template-for-azure.md

 The parameters `siteName`, `hostingPlanName`, and `siteLocation` are all defined within the resource template.
 For documentation on the `New-AzureResourceGroup` syntax you can review the [MSDN documentation](http://msdn.microsoft.com/en-us/library/dn654594.aspx).

 And that's it, my friends.
 The end result is an Azure Website you can use to start playing around with Go.

+There's a lot of stuff to think about in this blog post.
+While my goal here was to make it easy to setup Go inside Azure Websites, I hope you see this as an example of how you can take advantage of Site Extensions and the Azure Resource Manager to do some amazing things in Azure.

 I hope this helps!